fabiog1901/kafka2cockroachdb/README.md

 ## Considerations

-- It is generally recommended to keep the CPU Utilization of the cluster at around 50% as to have headroom for sudden spikes or node failures.
+- It is generally recommended to keep the cluster CPU Utilization at around 50% as to have headroom for sudden spikes or node failures.
 - Write throughput varies grately depending on the hardware utilized.
 See public clouds hardware recommendation for CockroachDB in the [Cloud Report](https://www.cockroachlabs.com/guides/2022-cloud-report/).
 - Transaction latency varies in multi-region clusters, as you can expect transactions have to ensure at least 1 out of region replica has to be kept in sync.
-- Other factors impacting latency include, but not limited to: read/write ratio, count of secondary indexes, database topology, client location, record size.
+- Other factors impacting latency include, but are not limited to: read/write ratio, count of secondary indexes, database topology, client location, record size.

 ## References